 To disable self-service purchase for Power BI

-Script to Disable Self-service Purchase for All Power Products.
+Script to Disable Self-service Purchase for All Products:

-If all you wanted to disable the self-service purchase option for all power products currently available, then just run the code below.
+If all you wanted to disable the self-service purchase option for all power platform, project and visio products (currently available), then just run the code below.

 More information about MSCommerce PowerShell module can be found here.